Defining Software as a Medical Device

 The International Medical Device Regulators Forum (IMDRF) defines “Software as a Medical Device” (SaMD) as software intended to be used for one or more medical purposes that perform these purposes without being part of a hardware medical device.

-The IMDRF reasserts in their guidance that SaMD is a medical device and includes in-vitro diagnostic (IVD) medical device.
+The IMDRF reasserts in their guidance that SaMD is a medical device and includes in-vitro diagnostic (IVD) medical devices.

-SaMD is capable of running on general purpose (non-medical purpose) computing platforms like PCs, tablets, and mobile devices.
-“Without being part of” means the software is not necessary for a hardware medical device to function, software does not meet the definition of SaMD if its intended purpose is to drive a hardware medical device.
+SaMD is a software only device, capable of running on general purpose (non-medical purpose) computing platforms like PCs, tablets, and mobile devices.
+“Without being part of” means the software is not necessary for the hardware to function, software does not meet the definition of SaMD if its intended purpose is to drive a hardware medical device.

 SaMD may be used in combination with other products including medical devices.
-It includes software that may be interfaced with other medical devices, including hardware medical devices and other SaMD software, as well as general purpose software.
+It includes software that may be interfaced with other medical devices, including hardware medical devices and other SaMD software, as well as non-medical software.

 Complete and Continue